 Most students continue their studies and research during the summer quarter, principally in independent study projects or dissertation research.
 The length of time required for the completion of the dissertation depends upon the student and upon the dissertation advisor.
 In addition, the University residency requirement of 135 graded units must be met.

 The purpose of the master’s program is to further develop knowledge and skills in applied physics and to prepare students for a professional career or doctoral studies.
 This is achieved through completion of courses, in the primary field as well as related areas, and experience with independent work and specialization.
 45 units of completed course work in science and/or engineering at Stanford are required for the MS degree.
-A thesis is not required, but it may be elected.
+There is no thesis component in the MS program.
 A student pursuing a doctoral program may file for an MS degree en route to the PhD.
 The Department does not provide financial support for candidates admitted to the terminal MS. Degree program.
 The specific course requirements for the Master of Science degree are:

 - Courses in physics and mathematics to overcome deficiencies in the undergraduate preparation.